 Risk Factors, Causes, and Solution to Cellulite

-Cellulite is formed when deposits of fats accumulate under the skin.
+Cellulite are formed when deposits of fats accumulate under the skin.
 These little pockets of fat push against the skin.
-This pulls down the tissue (connective tissue) that supports the skin and attaches it to bones, muscles and other internal structures.
-This causes the dimpled and lumpy appearance characteristic of cellulite.
+This pulls down the tissue (connective tissue) that supports the skin and attaches it to bones, muscles, and other internal structures.
+This cause cellulite the dimpled and lumpy appearance characteristic of cellulite.
 The chances of having cellulite are higher for in women This is because of the way tissues are distributed in the female body.

 Most people are scared of old and for a good reason.
-Cellulite is one to the medical conditions that accompany the coming of gray hair.
+Cellulite is one of the medical conditions that accompany the coming of gray hair.

 The skin begins to lose some of its elasticity as we age It becomes difficult for the skin to return to its original shape and size after being compressed or stretched This can significantly worsen the appearance of cellulite Estrogen level is also a factor to consider in the development of cellulite.